Mars Interest, Then And Now

 a star diagonal, such as a Cassegrain or refractor telescope.
 The view at

-right is a depicted view through a typical Newtonian telescope.
+bottom is a depicted view through a typical Newtonian telescope.

 Star Diagonal View